 Use of Credit Cards in China

-Major credit cards and debit cards such as Visa Card, Master Card, American Express, and JCB are accepted in some large department stores and high rated hotels mostly in Metropolises like Shanghai or Beijing, but generally, foreign credit cards are not accepted widely in China.
-If you want to spend money and buy food on the street or small shops, you would need to exchange your money for some Chinese currency in cash.
+Major credit cards and debit cards such as Visa Card, Master Card, American Express, and JCB are accepted in some large department stores and high-rated hotels mostly in Metropolises like Shanghai or Beijing, but generally, foreign credit cards are not accepted widely in China.
+If you want to spend money and buy food on the street or in small shops, you would need to exchange your money for some Chinese currency in cash.

 Union Pay System in China

 China has its own Union Pay system, and credit cards issued by banks associating with this system are useful but foreign credit cards are not much accepted for purchases yet.
 Credit cards could be of use in five-star hotels and luxury outlets but, generally, your credit cards would not be much help when traveling to China and you should prepare cash for your travel.

 Remember: It’s very unlikely to use your bank cards in small cities or the countryside and for any means of payment including eating, transport, shopping, and etc., you will need to have cash prepared.
 This is one of the reasons that pre-pain activities are recommended.

 Foreign currencies such as USD, EUR, and GBP are not accepted in China; therefore you need to exchange them for RMB.
 Like everywhere else, in order to exchange your money to the local currency of China, you can use:

 Although almost all five-star hotels in China have a foreign exchange service that deals with both cash and with travelers’ checks, but keep in mind that the exchange rate in such places is not competitive with the banks.